MSc (Oxon) Computation, MBCS, CITP

 I was concerned with any and all aspects of research computing support for postgraduates and staff of the EPS Faculty.

-I was the co-designer and co-author of the content of EPS Condor’s extensive web site.
+I was the co-designer and co-author of the content of the Faculty’s Condor extensive web site.
+(This site has been appreciated and copied by other universities.)

-One of my innovations (adopted nationally by the UK’s National Grid Service and also by the OBOE system at Oxford) is a drag-and-drop interface to Condor that saves users from having to learn and then use the Linux terminal command line.
+One of my innovations was a drag-and-drop interface to Condor that saves users from having to learn and then use the Linux terminal command line.
 I named this, more user-friendly, interface: DropAndCompute.

-For the last year, I have written/edited a monthly newsletter, to EPS, on what services we have and how we support them.
+I have written/edited a monthly newsletter, to Faculty staff and PGRs, on what services we have and how we support them.

-I am a member of the cross-cutting University Computational Operations Team.
+I was a member of the cross-cutting University Computational Operations Team.

-Recently, I have been trialling the “10% time” idea by working closely with Prof Popelier's computational chemistry research group in MIB.
-This has been very successful from both sides (please contact Prof Popelier for details).
+I trialled a “10% time” idea by working closely with Prof Popelier's computational chemistry research group in MIB.
+This has been very successful from both sides.

 Dec 2007 — Dec 2010: IT Manager